Distribute Pulp with Pulp

 As far as SNI goes @pcreech mentioned hosting multiple https sites from the same IP, but I think that can (and should) be taken off, since this story only deals with getting pulp up and running.

-#14 Updated by pcreech about 2 years ago
+#14 Updated by pcreech over 2 years ago

 The intent behind moving the REST api to a different port is that doing such would allow us to have more access control at the firewall level.
 This machine has a public IP, and therefore anything we set to listen will listen on the public IP.
 Having our web service listen at the same ip:port endpoint as our content will allow anyone coming in to attempt to access our rest api as well.